ErickMwirigi/weather/README.md

 ## NavBar Component
 The NavBar component displays navigation links for the application.
 It includes links to the home page and the login page.

+## SearchBar Component
+The SearchBar component is responsible for searching weather data for a specific city.
+It allows users to input a city name and fetches data from an API (currently mocked).